Loïc Badé: Personal life

+Badé was born in Sèvres, Hauts-de-Seine, and is of Ivorian descent.

 Club career

+Le Havre

 On 30 December 2016, Badé joined Le Havre from the youth academy of Paris FC.
 He made his professional debut with Le Havre in a 1–0 Ligue 2 win over Niort on 10 January 2020.
 He signed his first professional contract with Lens on 20 June 2020.

+Rennes

 On 5 July 2021, Badé joined Rennes on five-year deal.
 He scored his first career goal on 4 November 2021 against Mura in the UEFA Europa Conference League.

+Nottingham Forest loan

 On 1 September 2022, Badé joined Premier League side Nottingham Forest on a season-long loan, with the club holding an option to make the loan permanent.
+On 3 January 2023, Badé's loan to Nottingham Forest was terminated.
+He left Forest without making a single appearance for the club.

+Sevilla

+On 4 January 2023, Badé joined La Liga side Sevilla until the end of the season with an option-to-buy.
+He contributed to the team's triumph in the UEFA Europa League, notably scoring in a 3–0 win over Manchester United in the quarter-finals.
+After making twenty-seven appearances and scoring two goals for the club across six months, Sevilla signed Badé on a permanent deal.

+Bayer Leverkusen

+On 21 August 2025, Badé signed for Bundesliga club Bayer Leverkusen on a deal until 2030.

 International career

 Badé made his debut for the France U21 national team in a 1–1 draw against the Faroe Islands on 6 September 2021.

+On 1 September 2024, Badé received his first call-up to the France national team for two UEFA Nations League matches after Wesley Fofana pulled out due to injury.

+On 8 June 2025, Badé made his international debut for France in a 2–0 win over Germany in the 2025 UEFA Nations League Finals third-place play-off.